umair13adil/background_tts_stt/README.md

 Speech to text is configured in Android module.
 Speech listening is dependent on these two values:

-1. Stop Listening Delay [Seconds before service will auto-stop if no voice is detected]
+1. Stop Listening Delay [Seconds before service should stop listening]
-2. Transition Delay [Seconds before sending complete result]
+2. Transition Delay [Seconds before service should start listening again]

 These can be configured inside Android module: